jlgerber/pbgui/README.md

 select sequence / shots
 select locations

+processing request will be done in two parts
+1.1 - update versionpin changes table (id set to -1) 1.2 - update verionpin table

+we need to reject duplicate pin requests - package + packgeCoord cannot be the same.
+(notice i leave off version from this calculation) but how to avoid making this an 0(n) operation?
+We need to store a set. and we may need a custom trait to hash the subset of columns we need. save - update db & requery

 ### step two - update db in response to verionpin dialog
 - output distribution
 - list of shows